opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c_advanced.md

 This lesson follows on from the [previous tutorial](./programming_c.md#keyview-filter-sdk-c-api)

 In this lesson, you will:
-- Familiarize yourself with more advanced Filter SDK functionality
+- familiarize yourself with more advanced Filter SDK functionality.
-- Adapt the previous sample program to work on streams, rather than files.
+- adapt the previous sample program to work on streams, rather than files.

 > NOTE: This guide assumes you have already completed the introductory KeyView Filter SDK [tutorial](../../keyview_filter/introduction.md#keyview-filter-sdk-introduction).